Updated: Jun 6

-First lets talk about iron.
-Iron is a super important nutrient for babies, it is crucial for growth, brain development, development of the central nervous system, immune function and a healthy circulatory system.
-A full-term and typical birth weight infant, is born with iron stores of approximately 25% of total body iron.
-During the first few months of life as a baby grows, these iron stores release iron into the blood, making a healthy term infant self-sufficient for iron until around 6 months of age.
-Exclusive breast-feeding (or formula feeding) for the first 6 months of life, can meet any additional infant iron requirements.
-Breast milk does contain small amounts of VERY bio-available Iron and infant formulas are regulated to be fortified with iron.
-After 6 months of age, when the iron stores have depleted, dietary iron is essential.
+First, let's talk about iron.
+Iron is a super important nutrient for babies, it is crucial for growth and brain development, development of the central nervous system, immune function, and a healthy circulatory system.
+A full-term and typical birth weight infant is born with iron stores of approximately 25% of total body iron.
+During the first few months of life, as a baby grows, these iron stores release iron into the blood, making a healthy-term infant self-sufficient for iron until around 6 months of age.
+Exclusive breastfeeding (or formula feeding) for the first 6 months of life, can meet any additional infant iron requirements.
+Breast milk does contain small amounts of VERY bio-available iron and infant formulas are regulated to be fortified with iron.
+However, after 6 months of age, when the iron stores of a baby have depleted, additional dietary iron is essential to meet a baby's high iron demands to support growth and development.
 A baby requires more iron per kilogram of body weight than during any other period of life!
-The current Australian evidenced based recommendations for starting solids are to inclue Iron-rich complementary foods as a first food whilst continuing to breastfeed.
+The current Australian evidenced-based recommendations for starting solids are to include Iron-rich complementary foods as a first food whilst continuing to breastfeed.

 Iron Foods and Absorption

-Red meat, liver (offal), pork, poultry, eggs, fish are all examples of Haem Iron.
-Haem iron (animal products) is well absordbed by a baby.
+Red meat, liver (offal), pork, poultry, eggs, and fish are all examples of Haem Iron.
+Haem iron (animal products) is well absorbed by a baby.
 It has a bioavailability of > 25% (this is the percentage of iron consumed that reaches the circulatory system).
-The proteins in meat also help to enhance the absorption of iron from the meat.
+The proteins in meat and minerals such as zinc, also help to enhance the absorption of dietary iron from the haem sources of iron.

-Iron fortified rice cereal is an example of Non-Haem Iron.
-Non-Haam Iron is not as readily absorbed by the body.
-Bioavailability of iron consumed from rice cereal is usually assumed to be only 10%.
+Iron-fortified rice cereal is an example of processed Non-Haem Iron, which is not as readily absorbed by the body.
+The bioavailability of iron consumed from rice cereal is usually assumed to be around 10%.